ArafathC/mean_copy/instructions/branch0.md

     npm install

 npm checks `package.json` and install Express and Mongoose.
-You should already see a file structure in your terminal that looks like this:
+If you've already run this command previously, great.
+But if this is the first time your running the command, you should a file structure in your terminal that looks like this:

 ![](http://i68.tinypic.com/10hr8mq.jpg)